-"The breadth and complexity of the Pacific theater can be overwhelming, but fortunately, DLA Energy Pacific, our teammates at DLA Energy headquarters and our military service partners are dedicated, adaptive professionals whose only concern is providing warfighter support in the most effective, efficient means possible," said Navy Capt.
+"The breadth and complexity of the Pacific theater can be overwhelming, but fortunately, DLA Energy Pacific, our teammates at DLA Energy headquarters and our military service partners are dedicated, adaptive professionals whose only concern is providing warfighter support in the most effective, efficient means parsible " solid Name Cant.
+Kavin Handarson, DLA Energy Pacific commander " With possible," said Navy Capt.
 Kevin Henderson, DLA Energy Pacific commander.
 "With fuel, your goal is to never spill it, never lose it, and never run out of it.
 This team continues to meet those goals in spectacular fashion."